-I BASE the right of women to the franchise upon this: All just governments derive their powers from the consent of the governed.
-Woman is a part of the governed, therefore she is entitled to a voice in the government, in the laws of the country.
-If she is not, you might as well deny, for some trifling reason, that you have a right to par-ticipate in the government.
+I Base the right of women to the fran-chise upon this: All just governments de-rive their powers from the consent of the governed.
+Woman is a part of the govern-ed, therefore she is entitled to a voice in the government, in the laws of the country.
+If she is not you might as well deny, for some triding reason that you have a right to partrifling reason, that you have a right to participate in the government.
 If she violates a law, is she not punished, just the same as a man?
 If there is a law made, does she not suffer from, or is she not blessed by it, the same as a man?
 If she has property is she not taxed just the same as a man is?
-In some states of the union women have been wealthy and a large tax has been assessed on their property by the votes of men in some cases property by the votes of men in some cases who had no property, and the women are taxed perhaps much more than any others in the town for the building of a bridge or the carrying out of some project in which they had no voice whatever.
+In some states of the union women have been wealthy and a large tax has been assessed on their property by the votes of men in some cases who had no property, and the women are taxed perhaps much more than any others in the town for the building of a bridge or the carrying out of some project in which they had no voice whatever.
 Is there any justice in that?
 Surely it is a perversion of all the principles of justice and equity.
-We cannot withhold a right from our wives or sisters without doing injustice to ouror sisters without doing injustice to ourselves, as they indeed cannot neglect the exercise of any privilege to which they are entitled, without doing injustice to us as well as to themselves.-Underwood.
+We cannot withhold a right from our wives or sisters without doing injustice to our-selves, as they indeed cannot-neglect the exercise of any privilege to which ther are entitled, without doing injustice to us as well as to themselves.-Underwood.

-It is a pity that a perfectly formed human being should exist only in plaster or marble, and never in reality of fiesh and blood.
+It is a pity that a perfectly formed hu-man being should exist only in plaster or marble, and never in reality of flesh and blood.
 Human beings so long ago lost their health, corrupted their constitutions, and damaged their beauty, that they now go to a mirror to see what poor creatures they are, but to a statue to see what grand creatures they might have been.
-One secret of tures they might have been.
-One secret of the exquisite pleasure produced by a beautiful image of the human form is our discovery in it of our lost selves.
-Sculpture is thus an art with a holy mission; it con-fronts us evermore with a purer ideal of life.
+One secret of the exquisite pleasure produced by a beau-tiful image of the human form is our dis-covery in it of our lost selves.
+Sculpture is thus an art with a holy mission, it con-fronts us evermore with a purer ideal of life.
 This may be said in a partial but not an equal degree of painting.
-The human frame and its capabilities of beauty, symmetry, dignity and nobility are more perfectly ex-pressed by the chisel than the brush; the marble can be made to suggest greater purity, spirituality, and inherent divinity, than can possibly be reflected from any canvass. -Holbrook.
+The human frame and its capabilities of beauty, symmetry, dignity and nobility are more perfectly ex-pressed by the chisel than the brush; the marble can be made to suggest greater puri-'ty, spirituality, and inherent divinity, than can possibly be reflected, from any canvass.
+Holbrook.

 The pretty things of common life.
-The shallow narrows of its strife, The prosiness with which 'tis-rife, Do constantly annoy us.
+The shallow narrows of its strife, The prosiness with which 'tis rifer-Do-constantly annoy us.